 - Dogs are only allowed on the beach from 6 pm to 9 am from June 15th to September 10th.
 From September 11th to June 14th, dogs are allowed during regular beach hours.

-- All dogs must be on a leash that is six feet or shorter, at all times.
+- All dogs must always be on a leash that is six feet or shorter.

 - Always clean up after your pet.